Carmelleonie/alx-higher_level_programming/0x0A-python-inheritance/README.md

-Write a class Rectangle that inherits from BaseGeometry
+Write a class Square that inherits from Rectangle